Tecmo Super Baseball

-Tecmo Super Baseball is a professional baseball video game that was released in 1994 for the Super NES and Sega Mega Drive/Genesis gaming systems.
+Tecmo Super Baseball is a professional baseball video game that was released in 1994 for the Super NES and Sega Genesis gaming systems.
 It features all 28 MLB teams that existed at the time.
 However, the only license the game has is the MLBPA license.
 This means that while the game does feature actual players, there are no team names or logos.
 The teams wear uniforms without logos and are only named by their city (the teams that share the cities of Chicago and New York are separated by having either an A or N after their name, denoting their league).

 The main menu theme is a cover of "Take Me Out to the Ball Game".

 Modes

 Pre-season

 This is a single exhibition game between any two teams.
 The player can face the computer, play against another player, or let the computer go at it.
 In addition, there is the coach option, which allows the player to act as a manager.
 In this mode, the player selects what kind of pitches will be thrown and what kind of batting swings will be taken, but then lets the computer execute the actions.